Strategic Plan (2020 – 2025)

 Economy

 At present, the economy of both Louisiana and the nation is significantly impacted by recession.
 The current economic environment results in a reduction in the state and national funds available to fund the operations of NLTCC.
-Further, during difficult economic times, community and technical colleges realize significant enrollment increases from those persons who are returning to retool themselves to find new employment.
-Therefore, the difficult economic environment is a threat to college’s ability to meet the proposed goals.
+Further, during difficult economic times, community and technical colleges realize significant enrollment maintainment from those persons who are returning to upskill themselves to find new employment.
+Therefore, the difficult economic environment, along with global pandemic is a threat to college’s ability to meet the proposed goals.

 Federal Government